cmu-sei/greybox/README.md

 Each BGP router announces a set of static routes to its neighbors, with the next-hop value set to TopGen's FTL network address.
-Each router will announce a default route, but also a set of more-specific /8 routes, the union of which covers all service IPs held by TopGen.
+Each router will announce a default route, but also a set of more specific /8 routes, the union of which covers all service IPs held by TopGen.
 The /8 routes announced by each BGP router have been carefully selected to approximately match their geographic assignment on the real-world Internet.